6amson/loggerheads/README.md

 | `--cpu-threshold` | CPU usage % to trigger alerts |
 | `--watcher-dir` | Directory to monitor for file changes |
 | `--log-format` | Format to use: `json` or `text` |

+> **💡 Tip**: The file watcher logs a high volume of events, especially if a process maintains open or frequent connections to watched directories (e.g., databases, browsers, dev servers).
+To avoid bloated logs: Choose a --watcher-dir with a narrow scope (e.g., /home/user/projects/loggerHeads instead of / or /home) Or ensure you have sufficient disk space if you’re monitoring a busy directory.

 ### Example
 ```bash